m-ahmadzafar/m-ahmadzafar/README.md

 ## About Me

-I'm passionate about software development and enjoy working with a variety of technologies to bring ideas to life.
+I'm passionate about software development and enjoy working with various technologies to bring ideas to life.
 Here's a quick overview of what I know and what I'm currently learning:

 ### Known Technologies:
 - C